emmabjor/nl-horn-master/README.md

 # Automatic encoding from natural language to Horn clauses

 **Encoding system:**
 A system that use GPT-4 to encode natural language norms to first-order Horn clauses.
 Prompts can be found and edited in the file [promtps.py](prompts.py).
-The code includes functionality to write all Horn clauses to a clingo script found in file [results.horn_inconsistency_checker.lp](results.horn_inconsistency_checker.lp).
+The code includes functionality to write all Horn clauses to a Clingo rules and facts found in file [results.horn_inconsistency_checker.lp](results.horn_inconsistency_checker.lp).
 Additionally, the file includes functionality for using a sentiment analysis model able to predict the evaluation constant for the norms.
 The sentiment analysis is trained using the [sentiment_analysis_labeled.tsv](sentiment_analysis_labeled.tsv) examples.

 We have made the following delimitations to the encodings:
 - Each encoding should be an implication where the antecedent represents the situation as a conjunction of predicates and the consequent should represent the moral judgment of the situation using a predicate evaluation, with the moral judgment as a constant, such as evaluation(GOOD) or evaluation(BAD).